CIA activities in Iraq: Capture of Saddam Hussein

 The mission that captured Saddam Hussein was called "Operation Red Dawn".
 It was planned and carried out by the JSOC's Delta Force and SAD/SOG teams (together called Task Force 121).
 The operation eventually included around 600 soldiers from the 1st Brigade of the 4th Infantry Division.
 Special operations troops probably numbered around 40.
 Much of the publicity and credit for the capture went to the 4th Infantry Division soldiers, but CIA and JSOC were the driving force.
 "Task Force 121 were actually the ones who pulled Saddam out of the hole" said Robert Andrews, former deputy assistant Secretary of Defense for special operations and low-intensity conflict.
 "They can't be denied a role anymore."

 2004

-In 2004, the lack of finding WMD, the continuing armed resistance against the U.S. military occupation of Iraq, and the widely perceived need for a systematic review of the respective roles of the CIA, the FBI, and the Defense Intelligence Agency.
+The lack of finding WMD, the continuing armed resistance against the U.S. military occupation of Iraq, and the widely perceived need for a systematic review of the respective roles of the CIA, the FBI, and the Defense Intelligence Agency.

-On July 9, 2004, the Senate Report of Pre-war Intelligence on Iraq of the Senate Intelligence Committee reported that the CIA exaggerated the alleged danger presented by weapons of mass destruction in Iraq, accusation that largely unsupported by the available intelligence.
+On July 9, 2004, the Senate Report of Pre-war Intelligence on Iraq of the Senate Intelligence Committee reported that the CIA exaggerated the alleged danger presented by weapons of mass destruction in Iraq, an accusation largely unsupported by the available intelligence.